eatonphil/ponyo/README.md

 Finally, there are only immediate plans to support [Poly/ML](https://github.com/polyml/polyml) as the Standard ML implementation of choice.

-### Notes

-Do not expect a stable API for a while.
-This library is very exciting but it has a (very) long way to go.

-Documentation is of the highest priority.
-If you come to this page, please do not share this repo arbitrarily until we get to the point where the documentation is good enough for beginners to jump in.

 ## Examples

 Here are some of the most basic things you can do with Ponyo.